-Dinner’s over and the dishes are washed — rime to get ready for Saturday’s genealogy dash.
-First, download the free family group sheet and five-generation ancestor chart from <www.famitytreemagazine.com/forms/download.html>; you’ll find the other forms handy later, but these are the two essentials.
+Dinner’s over and the dishes are washed—time to get ready for Saturday’s genealogy dash.
+First, download the free family group sheet and five-generation ancestor chart.
 Print several copies.
 Starting with yourself and working backward, fill in everything you already know about your family: your parents, your grandparents and so forth.
 After you’ve penciled in the first few generations, you’ll want to concentrate on either your mother’s or father’s side (there’s always next weekend for the other half); don’t try to trace both at once.

 Search on the name of every ancestor from your charts, following the side of your family you’ve picked to trace this weekend.
 If you discover new ancestors, don’t forget to plug their names into the search, too.

-Finally, go back to the Family Tree Magazine site and run all the last names you’ve listed through the Soundex generator at <www.familytreemagazine.com/soundex.html>.
+Finally, run all the last names you’ve listed through a Soundex generator.
 Write down the resulting codes — trust us, you’ll need these later.